 Frequently Asked Questions

-Most iron-on patches last for an average of 25 washes before they start to loosen and detach.
+Most iron-on patches work properly and stay in place for an average of 25 washes before they start to loosen and detach.
 This is usually plenty for bags or jackets but may not work for more frequent wash clothing like jeans.
 Dry cleaning the item is another option to prolong the life of the patch.